 Thankfully, cleaning your grout is a simple task.
-Simply make a mixture of baking soda and clean water.
+Simply make a mixture of bicarbonate of soda and clean water.
 Spread this mixture all over your grout and let it sit for a while depending on the dirtiness of your grout.

 Scrub the grout thoroughly with any discarded toothbrush.
 Don’t forget to get in those hard-to-reach places.
-Rinse out the mixture of baking soda and water with warm water.
+Rinse out the mixture of bicarbonate of soda and water with warm water.